hansonmcoombs/training-basic_python/sphinx/source/what_python.rst

 Using python for environmental science has several advantages over traditional means:

 1. It's free and doesn't need a licence.
 The skills you learn in python can be used everywhere.
 2. Repeatability.
-Anyone on earth can reproduce your analysis, which is the typical goal of science.
+Anyone on earth can reproduce your analysis, which is the fundamental goal of science.
 3. Speed and efficiency.
 Do the work once and reuse the code.
 4. Automation.
-Take the soul sucking tasks and give them to a non-sentient being (no, we're not talking about a grad)
+Take the soul sucking tasks and give them to a non-sentient being (and no, we're not talking about a grad)
 5. Big data.
 Only with a programming language can you manage the big data that's rapidly becoming the norm.
 6. Interactive systems.
 Python allows interactive plotting, reporting, and systems that simply are not possible in traditional systems.
 7. Community.
 There is an enormous online community of scientific python users as demonstrated by `Programming: Pick up Python <https://www.nature.com/news/programming-pick-up-python-1.16833>`_